 From this the Talmud learns that "a covenant is made with the lips" (Sanhedrin 102a).
 You should therefore be very careful about what you say -- Sichot Haran #237

-The application of this wisdom is discussed in depth in the Kitzur Shulchon Oruch in chapter 30.
+The application of this wisdom is discussed in depth in the Kitzur Shulchan Aruch in chapter 30.
 There we come to understand the consciousness behind lashon hara.
 The sin begins within the consciousness when it gives way to the yetzer hara: to greed, self doubt, a judgemental spirit.
 As explained by the Chofetz Chaim, lashon hara arises from the yetzer hara.
 From this source comes gossip, slander, revenge, the holding of grudges and so many other negative sins.
 These actions, and the consciousness behind them, are destructive both to oneself and to others.
 Carefully avoiding this consciousness, as Rebbe Nachman encourages, is the purpose of the various prohibitions on negative speech.
-The consciousness of the tzadikim (saintly persons) are always bathed in the qualities of goodness.
+With emunah one percieves th Light within each seemingly negative The consciousness of the tzadikim (saintly persons) are always bathed in the qualities of goodness.
 This is the quality our sages encourage us to develop.

-Some people take this to unhealthy extremes and fear being open in their communications.
+Some people take this law to unhealthy extremes and fear being open in their communications.